awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 You can use this condition key to allow or deny access to all identities \(IAM users and roles\) in an AWS account\.
 In key policies, you use the `Principal` element to specify the identities to which the policy statement applies\.
 The syntax for the `Principal` element does not provide a way to specify all identities in an AWS account\.
 But you can achieve this effect by combining this condition key with a `Principal` element that specifies all AWS identities\.

 For example, the following policy statement demonstrates how to use the `kms:CallerAccount` condition key\.
-This policy statement is in the key policy for the AWS\-managed CMK for Amazon EBS\.
+This policy statement is in the key policy for the AWS managed CMK for Amazon EBS\.
 It combines a `Principal` element that specifies all AWS identities with the `kms:CallerAccount` condition key to effectively allow access to all identities in AWS account 111122223333\.
 It contains an additional AWS KMS condition key \(`kms:ViaService`\) to further limit the permissions by only allowing requests that come through Amazon EBS\.
 For more information, see [kms:ViaService](#conditions-kms-via-service)\.

 ```
 {